Murder of Charles Flynn: Inconsistencies in the proposed story

 Significantly, the story which Hallock gave to police had several inconsistencies and subsequent alterations to it.
 In her statement to police, Hallock described Green as having long, Jheri-curled hair which covered his ears.
 Green at the time had a buzz cut.
 She described the gun allegedly used by Green as a semi-automatic despite no shell casing being found at the scene.
 She reported that Green made her tie Flynn's hands, then later claimed that Green did the tying by himself.
 She reported hearing five to six gunshots, yet the only bullet found was in the victim's chest, and no shell casings were recovered.

 Suspicion over Kim Hallock

 Kim Hallock was never treated as a suspect, and as such never underwent basic procedures such as being checked for gunshot residue, being photographed for injuries, or having her clothes collected.
 The first responders, Police officers Diane Clarke and Mark Rixey, believe her to likely be responsible for Flynn's death.
 Clarke and Rixely have noted Hallock's behavior after the shooting, the lack of physical evidence tying Green to the crime scene, the only bullet found at the scene and Flynn's comments upon their arrival.
 Assistant State's Attorney Christopher White denied these claims but admits that further examination could have been done.

-Alma Jean Blouse, one of the jurors, admits that in the years after the trial she has had doubts, suspecting that Hallock's testimony was "a made-up story."

-Both White and Clarke have suggested that possibility of the shooting being an accident committed by Hallock, followed by a cover story concocted by she and her erstwhile boyfriend.
+Both White and Clarke have suggested that possibility of the shooting being an accident committed by Hallock, followed by a cover story concocted by her and her erstwhile boyfriend.